userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 }
 ```

 You can now run the migration using `php bakery migrate`.
-You can then make sure the migration is successful by logging in as the root user and going to the permission page:
+You can make sure the migration was successful by logging in as the root user and going to the permissions page:

 ![Pastries permission list](/images/pastries/permission-list.png)

 Let's also test the `down` method.
-From the CLI, use the rollback command from Bakery: `php bakery migrate:rollback`.
-This will revert the last run migrations.
-The permission page should back to normal :
+From the CLI, use the `rollback` command from Bakery: `php bakery migrate:rollback`.
+This will revert the most recently run set of migrations.
+The permissions page should reflect this change.

->>>>> Don't forget to run `php bakery migrate` again at this point to redo the migration !
+>>>>> Don't forget to run `php bakery migrate` again at this point to redo the migration!

 ## Adding permission to the page

-Before we continue, you'll have to login as a non-root user to test the permission.
-If the top navigation bar is red and tells you _you are signed in as the root user_, well, guess what...
-It's important you use a different user at this point since the root user has all the permission and you won't be able to see the permission in action otherwise.
+Before we continue, you'll have to login as a non-root user to test permissions.
+If the top navigation bar is red and says _you are signed in as the root user_, the authorization system will be completely bypassed.
+It's important that you use a different user to make sure that the new permissions are actually working properly.

-### Implementing `see_pastries` permission
+### Implementing the `see_pastries` permission

-#### Controller part
+#### Controller

 First we'll add a permission check in the `displayPage` of the `PastriesController`.
 Users without our `see_pastries` permission will not be able to see the page.
 In that case, a `ForbiddenException` will be thrown.
-That exception namespace should already be added to the class : `use UserFrosting\Support\Exception\ForbiddenException;`
+The namespace alias for this exception should already be added: `use UserFrosting\Support\Exception\ForbiddenException;`.

-Next, we need a reference to `authorizer` service and the current user to perform the check.
-Add this code before loading the pastry from the database:
+Next, we need a reference to the `authorizer` service and the current user to perform the check.
+Add this code before loading the pastries from the database:

 ```php
 /** @var UserFrosting\Sprinkle\Account\Authorize\AuthorizationManager */